 Do you work outside of the college?

-I am an accreditation site visitor for the Joint Review Committee on Education in Radiologic Technology, and I serve as a volunteer faculty member at the University of Rwanda College of Health Sciences in Kigali, Rwanda and at the Martin Luther Health Training School in Accra, Ghana.
+I have been an accreditation site visitor for the Joint Review Committee on Education in Radiologic Technology.
+I serve as a volunteer faculty member at the University of Rwanda College of Health Sciences in Kigali, Rwanda, and at the Martin Luther Health Training School in Accra, Ghana.
 I also manage a nonprofit that offers education to health professionals around the world.

 What would you say is your most memorable moment – or moments – as a member of the Brookdale community?

-I have experienced many memorable moments at Brookdale and cherish the most when graduates return to say thank you for their educational experiences.
+I have experienced many memorable moments at Brookdale and cherish them the most when graduates return to say thank you for their educational experiences.
 It reinforces the great job we do.
-I enjoy participating in the Global Citizenship Awards each April when students share their globally focused projects with their families, other students and faculty.
-It is heartwarming to hear their passion about what they learned.

 What do you think separates Brookdale from other colleges?